 Promoting Interactive Content

-One of the benefits of live video streams is that they are interactive.
+One of the benefits of live video streams and webinar platform events is that they are interactive.
 Rather than sitting and being spoken at, a potential customer can actively engage in a conversation.
 This is more engaging and interesting than reading a blog article or listening to someone talk.